-NBA fans rally after reporter receives awful message from Twitter troll
+NBA fans, reporters rally after reporter receives vile message from Twitter troll targeting daughter

 Young responded to the tweet, saying “I know you’re just some anonymous moron on Twitter but I’d like you to know that this hurt my feelings.
 I know that’s what you were going for and congrats, you succeeded.”

-Yahoo Sports reporter Keith Smith screen-capped the interaction between Young and the troll.
+Yahoo!
+Sports reporter Keith Smith screen-capped and reposted the interaction.

 NBA fans and reporters also tweeted their support for the longtime Thunder beat writer.

-Keri Young, Royce’s wife, later revealed that neonatal organ donation has seen a 300 percent increase “because of their daughter’s legacy” and urged more people to donate to the cause.
+Keri Young, Royce’s wife, later revealed that neonatal organ donations had seen a 300 percent increase “because of their daughter’s legacy” and urged more people to donate to the cause.

-The person who tweeted the original message appeared to delete their account soon after the comment was made.
+The person who tweeted the original message appeared to delete the account soon after the comment was made.
 Another person with the same handle as the original troll seemingly took the person's handle and used it to apologize to Young.

 CLICK HERE TO GET THE FOX NEWS APP